Sharp multiple testing boundary for sparse sequences: Sharp boundaries: beta-min condition and Gaussian noise

 \begin{corollary} In the setting of Theorem~\ref{thm-notrade}, for some $\alpha \in(0,1)$ and $b\in\RR$, let $\vphi_\alpha$ be any sparsity preserving procedure $\vphi_\alpha \in \mathcal{S}_{B}(\Theta_b)$ such that $\varliminf_{n} \inf_{\te\in\Theta_b}\FDR(\te,\vphi_\alpha) \geq \alpha>0$.
 Then $\vphi_\alpha$ must miss the asymptotically minimax combined risk by at least $\alpha$, that is,

 This is in particular the case of the BH procedure with fixed level $\alpha$, as defined in \eqref{defBH}. \end{corollary}

-Corollary \ref{cor-subopt} follows from Theorem~\ref{thm-notrade}, the fact that the BH procedure with fixed parameter is sparsity preserving (Appendix~\ref{sec:sparsitypreserving}) and the explicit expression for the FDR of the BH procedure, see \eqref{FDRBH}.
+Corollary~\ref{cor-subopt} follows from Theorem~\ref{thm-notrade}, the fact that the BH procedure with fixed parameter is sparsity preserving (Section~\ref{sec:sparsitypreserving}) and the explicit expression for the FDR of the BH procedure, see \eqref{FDRBH}.

 Finally, for completeness, let us mention that for a procedure which is not sparsity preserving, trading FDR for FNR is formally possible.
-A (somewhat degenerate) example is given in Appendix~\ref{sec:sparsitypreserving}, see Example~\ref{tradepossible}.
+A (somewhat degenerate) example is given in Section~\ref{sec:sparsitypreserving}: see Example~\ref{tradepossible}.

-\section{Sharp boundaries: arbitrary signal strengths and beyond Gaussian noise}
+\section{~~Sharp boundaries: arbitrary signal strengths and beyond Gaussian noise}

-This section presents more refined results.
-The generalization is two-fold: first, we consider more general Subbotin noise distributions, which involve techniques broadly similar to the Gaussian case in our proofs.
-Second, we study more precise classes of sparse signals, which enable us to derive more refined risk results.
-In particular, one would like to understand how relaxing the beta-min condition and allowing for nearly arbitrary signals affects the testing bound.
-We start by introducing the extended frameworks in Sections~\ref{sec:subbotin}~and~\ref{sec:mixed}, and present the corresponding results in Section~\ref{sec:genresults}.